hazelcast/hazelcast/README.md

 ### High Performance Design

-See the [write up](https://jet.hazelcast.org/performance/) of our high performance secret source.
+See the [write up](https://jet.hazelcast.org/performance/) on our high performance secret sauce.

 ### Releases